Crypto Wallets Vs Exchanges: Where Is Better to Store Your Crypto?

-- Storing your crypto on an exchange requires a great deal of trust.
+- Storing your crypto such as fet coin on an exchange requires a great deal of trust.
 The exchange employees have access to your private keys and although unlikely, there is always the possibility a rogue employee might run off with your data and crypto.

 - You are not in charge of your money.
 Exchanges follow their own laws and regulations.
 This means the terms of your storage could change at any time and there is nothing you can do about it.

 Why might a personal crypto wallet be better than an exchange?

 The most popular alternative to storing your crypto in an exchange wallet is to store it in a personal crypto wallet.
 Hot wallets enable you to store your crypto online whereas cold wallets allow you to store your crypto offline via hardware.
 Either way, you own your crypto.

 Pros of storing your crypto in a personal crypto wallet

 - When you store your coins such as enjin coin in a personal wallet, you are in control of your crypto.
 You do not have to trust anyone with any of your information.
 There is no middle man and no trust required.
 Your crypto is in your hands and your hands only.

 - Having more control over your crypto can mean higher security.
 When you store your crypto offline in a cold wallet, your crypto never goes online.
 Your crypto is safe from cyber hackers as they would need access to both your private keys AND your physical wallet to access your funds.

 Cons of storing your crypto in a personal crypto wallet

 - If you lose your passphrase or fall prey to a cyberattack, your crypto is not insured.
 You and only you are responsible for your crypto which means you cannot expect compensation from anybody else.